threathunters-io/ShhPlunk/README.md

 ## How it works

-The `splunkd` uses several threads to transmit data, with two of them being:
+The `splunkd` process uses several threads to transmit data, with two of them being:

 1. The heartbeat thread.
 It sends regular events the be able to determine whether a forwarder is still active.
 2. A thread to send actual event data.